Organize a Neighborhood

 How can we start this program in our neighborhood?

-- Determine interest.
+- Recruit and Organize as many neighbors as possible.
 Talk to several of your neighbors to determine their level of interest.

 Advertise, advertise, advertise!